Climate of Islamabad: Cloud burst of 23 July 2001

 On 23 July 2001, Islamabad received a record breaking 620 millimetres (24 in) of rainfall in just 10 hours.
 It was the heaviest rainfall in Pakistan during the past 100 years.
-Continuous downpour in lasted for about 10 hours from 0600–1600 PST in Islamabad, caused the worst ever Flash Flood in the local stream called "Nulla Lai" and its tributaries, which swept away low-lying areas of the twin cities.
+Continuous downpour in lasted for about 10 hours from 0600 to 1600 PST in Islamabad, caused the worst ever Flash Flood in the local stream called "Nulla Lai" and its tributaries, which swept away low-lying areas of the twin cities.
 The neighbour city, Rawalpindi also experienced 335 mm of rain on the same day.
 According to the official figures, at least 10 people died, 800 houses were destroyed and 1069 houses were partially damaged in Islamabad.